Theatre Department Handbook

 In February of 1923, the college formally became Kansas State Teachers College.
 The department was reorganized in 1926 and named the Department of Speech.
 The theatre program grew, more faculty were added, and in 1951 the department begin to offer the Master of Science degree with a major in Speech.
 This degree was offered until 1983.

 In the summer of 1955, the department inaugurated the first Summer Theatre program in Kansas.
 Eight shows were produced in eight weeks.
 With an attendance of over 8,000, the season was declared a success and Summer Theatre became an annual part of the Speech Department.
-The Summer Theatre program is still active, now producing four shows each summer.
+The Summer Theatre program is still active, now producing one or two productions each summer as pre-professional capstone projects for rising seniors.

 The department moved into its new home, the Humanities Building, in 1966.
 In 1977 the college formally became Emporia State University.
 In 1981 the Humanities Building was renamed King Hall to honor former college President, John E. King and the College Theatre was renamed the Bruder Theatre, to honor Professor Karl C. Bruder, long time Chair of the department.